 God is a universe and the Universe.
 There's no conscious figurehead directing the Universe anymore than you (the ego) direct your entire body and mind.
 In other words, god is a creation of the ego.
 God is ego and the ego is god.
 The path things must take is well defined at least at a local level but there is the butterfly effect.
 God is the ultimate mathematician.
 God is relative and you are your own god.
 Your own comprehension of god is reflected in understanding the fractal nature of the universe.
 Your understanding of the god nature of the Universe is as good as your understanding of the god nature in yourself.
 You can't see past the choices you don't understand but the choice has already been made.
 When you can integrate harmoniously with all aspects of yourself during night and day, sober and inebreiated, accept possible state you can attain, then you have reached godhood.
 As Nietzsche wrote however, speaking of gods is pointless in this universe given the connotations associated with the word.
 But we could well create the overman.
 And that is how one goes from enlightenment in thought to enlightment in deed.
 Indeed.

-However, I do have reasons for not believing in a god, and, more strongly, I believe there is strong argument to not believe in the relevance of god's existence (even if god itself existed).
-In other words, I have chosen to deny the existence of a god, which is the definition of atheism, since I find god to be irrelevant.
-By doing so, I have transcended the issue of whether there is a god.
+However, I do have reasons for not believing in a god, and, more strongly, I believe there is strong argument to not believe in the relevance of god's existence (even if god itself existed) to your own.
+In other words, I have chosen to deny the existence of a god, which is the definition of atheism, since I think, feel, and believe that god is irrelevant to my existence.
+By doing so, I transcend the issue of whether there god exists.